 So many annoying female clichés are present in this book that if it weren’t on Kindle I’d throw it out the window.
 There’s the Apex Fallacy – of course the husband is some kind of famous philosopher.
 Blokes who are not famous somethings do not exist.
 There’s the Solipsism – why should the little wife, or we, care about the husband’s groundbreaking work?
 That’s what men are supposed to do – to bring home money for their ladies and shower them with reflected prestige.
 The details of how they do it or how difficult it might be don’t matter.

 Feelz – we have to know exactly how every character is feeling.
 Who is uncomfortable.
 Who is proud.
 Who feels neglected or jealous.
 In painstaking detail.
-Because how a person, especially the main lady, is feeling at any given time must be pulled apart and analyzed and no one ever says ‘toughen up, princess’ like they should.
+Because how a person, especially the main lady, is feeling at any given time must be pulled apart and analyzed and no one ever says ‘toughen up, princess’.

 There’s Toxic Masculinity, back before it had that name and was just called Frogs and Snails and Puppy Dog Tails.
 The male brutes do not bother to notice all that vitally important emoting going on when they speak too harshly or directly or focus on the practical rather than fluttering around like tipsy homosexuals, making sure everyone’s alright.
 Especially those fragile ladies.

-And then Virginia comes through with my pet misogynistic peeve, and probably the main reason why I will never marry: Martyrdom.
+And then Virginia comes through with my pet misogynistic peeve: Martyrdom.
 The poor mother, the only one of these animals who focuses on caring about everyone else!
 So hard working, so pure, so unappreciated!
 Just like ME, the lady reader thinks.
 My husband doesn’t appreciate ME, either.
 And my daughter didn’t even eat all of the sandwich I made her which I knew was her favorite.
 And Jenny from marketing is such a BITCH.

 The lady reader begins to realize, all us vastly superior women should leave our bumbling menfolk and live unmolested on our own, perhaps with a few cats.
 Since this book was written in 1927, they’ve done just that.